Table of Contents

 If done correctly, intermittent fasting can help you lose weight, as many studies and real-life experiences have proven.

 Fasting over short periods of time promotes the growth of certain hormones related to weight control and exercise in addition to cutting down on normal calorie intake.

-This article will give you a simplified overview of how intermittent fasting can be an ideal plan for shedding those extra pounds,
+This article will give you a simplified overview of how weight loss through intermittent fasting can be an ideal plan for shedding those extra pounds.

 When you fast intermittently, your body metabolism changes so that stored fat can be used for energy.
 These changes occur mainly in the nervous system and in a number of important hormones.

 - The hormone norepinephrine is sent to fat cells via the nervous system and triggers these cells to break down fats into fatty acids.
 These fatty acids are then burned by the body for energy.